simrenbasra/simrenbasra/README.md

 I work with statistical analysis, machine learning and data visualisation techniques.
 Check out my projects to see how I’m using these skills!

 ## 🚀 About Me
-- 🎓 **Education**: Bachelors in Computer Science from University of Sheffield.
+- 🎓 **Education**: Bachelors in Computer Science from University of Sheffield, BrainStation Data Science Diploma
-- 💼 **Experience**: Software Engineer/Consultant in FinTech.
+- 💼 **Experience**: Four years experience as a Software Developer Consultant in FinTech.
-- 🔭 **Current Focus**: Working on a timeseries project using ARIMA and SARIMAX.
+- 🔭 **Current Focus**: Working on a timeseries project regrading share prices for Microsoft.

 ## 🔍 Projects